tripleee/SmokeDetector-wiki/Rooms-configuration.md

 ```
 ### Glossary

+- chat host - The domain in which the chat host is a sub-domain.
+Stack Exchange has 3 chat domains: chat.stackexchange.com, chat.meta.stackexchange.com, and chat.stackoverflow.com.
+The correct entries for `<chat host>` corresponding to these domains are stackexchange.com, meta.stackexchange.com, and stackoverflow.com.
+Each chat server has independent rate limiting for the chat messages a single user can post.
+If you're making a test room into which the SmokeDetector user is going to be posting lots of messages, then please create the room on either meta.stackexchange.com or stackoverflow.com.
+SmokeDetector currently posts most of it's messages to the stackexchange.com chat server, which means it's the one that gets rate-limited the most.
 - room id - room id for the rooms with which SmokeDetector interacts.
 For example: 12345:
 commands - true/false boolean flag which determines if SmokeDetector listens for commands in the room
 - msg_types - kinds of messages the room will receive, as described in the role_string types below